Discovery of spin-phase dependent QPOs in the super-critical accretion regime from the X-ray pulsar RX J0440.9+4431: Supplementary statistical material

-Notable caveats on this result are twofold.
+There are two notable caveats to this result.
 Firstly, Bayes factors generally depend strongly on prior assumptions.
 A sensitivity analysis of the result on the prior for the amplitude of $L_2$ reveals that even dramatically increasing the prior volume by two orders of magnitude only lowers the Bayes factor to $\log(\mathcal{B}_{12}) = -23.4$, which, while lower, would still be interpreted as decisive evidence for $\mathcal{M}_2$.
-The second caveat concerns the use of periodograms for this analysis: the data considered here breaks some of the assumptions made during the statistical analysis of periodograms, most notably stationarity and a purely stochastic process. \citet{huebner2021} have shown that the presence of non-stationarity in light curves breaks independence assumptions made in the definition of the likelihood, and as a consequence signals may appear more significant than they are in reality.
+The second caveat concerns the use of periodograms for this analysis; the data considered here breaks some of the assumptions made during the statistical analysis of periodograms, most notably stationarity and a purely stochastic process. \citet{huebner2021} showed that the presence of non-stationarity in light curves breaks independence assumptions made in the definition of the likelihood, and as a consequence signals may appear more significant than they are in reality.
 However, we note that the detection here is highly significant (a Bayes factor of $\log(\mathcal{B}_{12}) = -30$ corresponds to odds of ${\sim}10^{14} : 1$), {and we expect it to remain} highly significant even when accounting for the {non-stationarity}.

-Similarly, for the phase-resolved analysis we calculate the Bayes factor $\mathcal{B}_{12}$ using the SDDR for each segment and model choice.
-We find (see Fig.~\ref{fig:psd_phases}) that segments not including the time around phase~${\sim}0.5$ (segments 1, 2, and 6) return Bayes factors~\mbox{favoring} model $\mathcal{M}_1$ ($\log(\mathcal{B}_{12}) = 3.5,\, 0.5,\, 1.4$, respectively), while segments covering the peak of the pulse profile (segments 3, 4, and 5) have Bayes factors that very strongly prefer model $\mathcal{M}_2$ and the presence of a narrow, QPO-like feature at $\sim0.2\,$Hz ($\log(\mathcal{B}_{12}) = -23.9,\, -50.7,\, -42.3$, respectively).
+Similarly, for the phase-resolved analysis we calculated the Bayes factor $\mathcal{B}_{12}$ using the SDDR for each segment and model choice.
+We find (see Fig.~\ref{fig:psd_phases}) that segments not including the time around the phase~${\sim}0.5$ (segments 1, 2, and 6) return Bayes factors~\mbox{favoring} model $\mathcal{M}_1$ ($\log(\mathcal{B}_{12}) = 3.5,\, 0.5,\, 1.4$, respectively), while segments covering the peak of the pulse profile (segments 3, 4, and 5) have Bayes factors that very strongly prefer model $\mathcal{M}_2$ and the presence of a narrow, QPO-like feature at $\sim0.2\,$Hz ($\log(\mathcal{B}_{12}) = -23.9,\, -50.7,\, -42.3$, respectively).